fireeye/OpenIOC_1.1/README.md

 1. Added case sensitivity `IndicatorItem/@preserve-case=true|false`.

-### OpenIOC 1.1 v2 (addendums)

-1. Added node context `Indicator/@node-context=xs:string`, this will allow for future ability to specify node-context to allow matches that consist of sibling or parent/child nodes that did not evaluate together properly in 1.0.

-1. `IndicatorItem/@id` is now a required item.
-Previously it was not, allowing for Items to not have ids and still validate.

-1. `IndicatorItem/content` and `IndicatorItem/context` are now `minOccurs=1` -- this prevents items from existing without content or without context (this is important now that we allow you to specify context).

-1. All attributes of parameters are required to keep blank/improper parameters from being created/retained.

-1. Parameters now have two id attributes: `IOCParameter/@id` is a unique GUID to identify the parameter, and `IOCParameter/@ref-id` is used to show which element inside the IOC that specific parameter refers to.

-1. If you use a Link in the IOC metadata, the `rel` attribute is now required (i.e. there must actually be a link represented in the IOC xml, even if it is empty).

     1. The behavior of `IndicatorItem/@preserve-case` should only apply to strings.
 The table below states whether or not the given preserve-case value (true or false) is acceptable for a given content type.

         ```
                        String  Md5sum  IPAddr  Integer DateTime Bool  Float
         true            yes     no      no      no      no       no    no
         false           yes     yes     yes     yes     yes      yes   yes
         ```

+    1. By default, the `IndicatorItem/@preserve-case` attribute should be set to 'false' when creating a IndicatorItem.

+1. `IndicatorItem/@id` is now a required item.
+Previously it was not, allowing for Items to not have ids and still validate.

+1. Added node context `Indicator/@node-context=xs:string`, this will allow for future ability to specify node-context to allow matches that consist of sibling or parent/child nodes that did not evaluate together properly in 1.0.

+1. `IndicatorItem/content` and `IndicatorItem/context` are now `minOccurs=1` -- this prevents items from existing without content or without context (this is important now that we allow you to specify context).

+1. Parameters now have two id attributes: `IOCParameter/@id` is a unique GUID to identify the parameter, and `IOCParameter/@ref-id` is used to show which element inside the IOC that specific parameter refers to.

+1. All attributes of parameters are required to keep blank/improper parameters from being created/retained.

+1. If you use a Link in the IOC metadata, the `rel` attribute is now required (i.e. there must actually be a link represented in the IOC xml, even if it is empty).

 1. The case sensitivity of a regular expression match, where `IndicatorItem/@condition='matches'`, should be determined by the `IndicatorItem/@preserve-case` term.

-1. By default, the `IndicatorItem/@preserve-case` attribute should be set to 'false' when creating a IndicatorItem.